shiqiang-lin/visual_codon/ReadMe.md

 Copy the downloaded 'visual_codon.py' to the 'codons' directory.
 This can be done by dragging or right-clicking with the mouse.

 #### <font color=red> in Windows </font>
 (1) make sure you have installed Python 3.12.
+Note: The author's environment is Python 3.12, other versions of Python may also be able to run this program.

 ```zsh
 > python3.12